Rubenmp/fi-calculator/README.md

   - [TODO] T/F use Permanent Portfolio strategy (initially or after X years)
   - [TODO] Human mistakes
     - [TODO] Configure sell of X% of stocks (and next buy) after Y% of stocks downfall
-    - [TODO] Invest in cryptocurrencies
-    - [TODO] Invest in Ibex35
+- [TODO] Initial amount of money
-- [TODO] Initial amount of money to invest
+- [TODO] Safety net: amount of money that it's not invested.
+If more money is available it will automatically considered invested.
 - [TODO] Taxes when you take money out (default: 0%)
 - [TODO] Randomness
   - [TODO] Configure X months without salary (will be assigned randomly)
-- [TODO] Inflation rate (fixed or per year)
-  - This will automatically increase your expenses per month
+- Inflation rate: It will automatically increase (or decrease) your expenses per month due to the change in the value of money.
+  - Fixed
+  - [TODO] Per year
 - [TODO] Extra money (or expenses) specified per year
+  - This field can be used in two ways
+    - Positive money: it will allow to simulate salary raises.
+    - Negative money: it can be used to simulate yearly money withdrawal
+- [TODO] Financial independence (When does a person achieve financial independence?)
+  - [TODO] Margin of error in percentage

 ## Output